-One of the great qualities of a VA is being able to work quickly.
+One of the great qualities of a VA is working quickly.
 Having this trait will make a smooth flow in the operation of the business.
 At the same time, the VA will meet deadlines and produce excellent outputs.

 Handles challenges well and resourcefulness

-Problems are inevitable so, being resourceful enables overcoming obstacles through innovations and creativity.
-Also, a creative VA is excellent at handling challenges and solving them utilizing tools and platforms available.
+Problems are inevitable, so being resourceful enables overcoming obstacles through innovations and creativity.
+Also, a creative VA is excellent at handling challenges and solving them utilizing the tools and platforms available.

 Ability to multitask

-A VA must be trustworthy because he or she is part of your team.
-The VA’s output will impact the business holistically because he or she represents the business.
+A VA must be trustworthy because they are part of your team.
+The VA’s output will impact the business holistically because they represent the business.
 And if there are errors that are taken for granted, it will harm the business.

 Excellent time management skills

-With multiple tasks, having excellent time management skills allow the VA to be more effective and efficient.
-The VA needs to meet expected deliverables as well as making sure to deliver quality output.
+Having excellent time management skills allows the VA to be more effective and efficient with multiple tasks.
+The VA needs to meet expected deliverables and deliver quality output.

 2. Skills and Experience

-Another important note to check is the skills and experience of the VA.
-These are vital since this reflects how the VA will deliver the tasks at maximum productivity.
+Another essential note to check is the skills and experience of the VA.
+These are vital since they reflect how the VA will deliver the tasks at maximum productivity.
 Also, these will determine how business owners expect the VA to thrive toward the diverse functions.
-Usually, when the tasks are more complicated, it is essential to emphasize the VA’s skills and expertise.
+Usually, when the jobs are more complicated, it is essential to emphasize the VA’s skills and expertise.
 Having experts in the business team means less training, less budget, and more efficient results.

-Whenever a VA sends a cover letter, some consider it with the alignment perspective, while others are doing the opposite.
-A VA aligning his or her business pain points approach indicates how the VA can provide value.
+Some consider it with the alignment perspective when a VA sends a cover letter, while others do the opposite.
+A VA aligning its business pain points approach indicates how the VA can provide value.

 When business leaders are shortlisting, it is vital to see if the VA’s skills, training, and experience align with the business need.
-Otherwise, the hired VA will not be useful after all.
+Otherwise, the hired VA will not be beneficial after all.